JayBhatt2021/python-data-structures-practice/README.md

 $ python3 animal_queue.py
 ```

-3. Follow the prompts and interact with the program as a user.
+3. Interact with the program as a user by following the prompts.